hrbolek/_uois/README.md

 ## Used technologies

 - Python
-    - SQLAlchemy for modelling the database entitied
+    - SQLAlchemy for modelling the database entitied (async queries)
     - FastAPI for API definition and run
     - Uvicorn as executor of FastAPI
-    - Strawberry for GraphQL endpoint
+    - Strawberry for GraphQL endpoint (federated GraphQL)
     - Appolo federation for GraphQL federation queries

 - Javascript